Have you been charged with drunk driving or driving while impaired and now searching for a Baltimore DUI lawyer?

 Don’t worry, we have the answer and can help you make the right decision after a driving under the influence arrest.

-The one thing you must do as soon as possible is speak with a DUI attorney.
-The consequences of a DUI or DWI conviction in Maryland can be devastating.
+The one thing you must do as soon as possible after being released by the police is speak with a DUI attorney.
+The consequences of a DUI or DWI conviction can be devastating.

-As soon as you can, call Baltimore DUI lawyer Randolph Rice at 410.288.2900 to discuss your options and next steps.
-You can also email Mr. Rice to discuss and schedule a free consultation in his Baltimore office or Lutherville office.
+As soon as you can, call the Baltimore DUI lawyer Randolph Rice at 410.288.2900 to discuss your options and next steps.
+He will schedule a free consultation to go over your case, possible defenses and what steps to take next.

 Don’t wait; it is vital that you seek legal representation immediately.
 The penalties for driving while intoxicated in Maryland can be severe and long-lasting.